Metro Manila Skyway: Stage 3

 The groundbreaking ceremony of Skyway Stage 3 was held on January 22, 2014, and construction began on February 17.
 It was expected to be completed in 2017, but the project experienced construction delays.
 Work stoppages due to the COVID-19 pandemic further delayed the project's full opening until late 2020.

+During its construction of Stage 3, several drainage lines and electric poles were relocated to give space for the foundations of its expressway.
+The power transmission line of National Grid Corporation of the Philippines (NGCP), were rerouted.
+Most notably, the Sucat-Paco-Araneta-Balintawak Transmission Line relocates Araneta-Balintawak segment and Sucat-Paco segment with new steel poles while the old ones were retired.
+The San Juan River Bridge was also demolished in 2018 for Stage 3 works and was rebuilt by San Miguel Corporation (SMC) until 2020.
+Tomas Claudio Street in Manila was also closed between 2019 and 2022 as part of the construction.

-Originally planned as divided into four segments, the original route crossed the Pasig River, met the NLEX-SLEX Connector Road (the present-day NLEX Connector) near the PUP campus, and passed through Santa Mesa.
-Due to right-of-way issues, however, it could not traverse through Santa Mesa and instead made it turn right from Tomas Claudio Street through the San Miguel Yamamura Packaging Corporation plastic plant in Pandacan towards the San Juan River and to Gregorio Araneta Avenue.
+Originally planned as divided into four segments, the original route was supposed to cross the Pasig River, meet the NLEX–SLEX Connector Road (the present-day NLEX Connector) near the PUP campus, and pass through Santa Mesa district and the city of San Juan.
+Due to right of way issues, however, it could not traverse through Santa Mesa and instead made it turn right from Tomas Claudio Street through the San Miguel Yamamura Packaging Corporation plastic plant in Pandacan towards the San Juan River and to G. Araneta Avenue.
 A second modification added a fifth segment at the north end which would cross the Balintawak Interchange and connect to the North Luzon Expressway's Balintawak toll plaza in Caloocan, extending Stage 3 to 18.83 km.
-The new segment raised the possibility of further northward expansion.
+The new segment raised the possibility of further northward expansion, eventually realized as the NALEX (Northern Access Link Expressway).

+Prior to the COVID-19 pandemic, the Stage 3 project was to have six lanes per direction, and toll collection was supposed to be located at every exit.
+The animation shows planned Toll Plazas A and B were to be located in San Andres, north of the Buendia (Gil Puyat) southbound exit ramp.
+However, the plans were scrapped due to changes in toll collection to contactless, as well as the widening of the expressway to seven lanes.